kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 This is compatible with CQRS-style thinking without requiring a heavyweight CQRS framework.
 Repository APIs simply reflect the actual use cases.

-## Most Services Are More Transaction-Script-Like Than They Admit
+## Most Services Are More Transaction-Script-Like Than They Admit { #transaction-script-like }

 A large number of microservices have application flows resembling: validate request, read several rows, apply rule, write one or several rows, write